Skip to main content

 Overview

 The Proposal Outline defines the structure and organization of your proposal response.
-It aligns approved solicitation requirements with proposal sections, assigns writer guidance, and establishes page targets to support compliant and well-structured content development.
+It aligns solicitation requirements with proposal sections, assigns writer guidance, and establishes page targets to support compliant and well-structured content development.

 The outline serves as the foundation for content generation and Pink Team draft creation.